-Penicillin Playbill: Introducing You to Alexander Fleming
+Penicillin Playbill: How Alexander Fleming Discovered Lysozymes and Penicillin

 Alexander Fleming goes down as the main man who discovered penicillin, revolutionizing modern medicine.
-However, as he very wisely said “I did not invent penicillin.
-Nature did that.
-I only discovered it by accident”.
+However, as he very wisely said

 And it was truly an accident, but that’s not to say this man wasn’t intelligent or a great scientist.
 But if you ask me, I think he’s a wicked lucky SOB who’s always just going with the flow.

-Alexander Flemming was born on August 6, 1881, in Scotland.
+Alexander Fleming was born on August 6, 1881, in Scotland.
 Like so many, he originally wanted to be a doctor, probably because he didn’t know how cool microbes were yet.
 Unfortunately, or fortunately, he couldn’t afford it, and so he worked in a shipping office for four years.
 Eventually, an opportunity arose from tragedy, as so often it does, as our young Fleming found himself with a sizable inheritance at the cost of one lost uncle.
 So it goes.

 So he was off to St. Mary’s Medical School where he remained for most of his life.
 He was a student, researcher, lecturer, and professor.
-He originally wanted to leave St. Mary’s and become a surgeon, but the science gods would never allow it; no they found a way to keep Flemming at St. Mary’s with a little stroke of his ego.
+He originally wanted to leave St. Mary’s and become a surgeon, but the science gods would never allow it; no they found a way to keep Fleming at St. Mary’s with a little stroke of his ego.
 It turns out that Fleming had become a highly valued member of St. Mary’s Medical school, but not for the reasons you may think.

 And so, Fleming stayed at St. Mary’s and continued to be in the rifle club, working under Sir Almroth Wright.